 Notify Candidates

-Just like in an in-person interview, candidates need time to prepare.
+Just as with in-person interviews, candidates need time to prepare.
 As well as informing candidates of the date, time and format of the interview you’ll need their email address and to send them a meeting invitation.
 Make sure you provide them with clear directions on what software you will be using – and if necessary give them directions on how to download, install & use the software.

 The quickest and simplest way to do this is to include all the required information in the interview confirmation.
 See an example of a confirmation email below: